Intensive English Program Student Handbook

 If you want to drive, you need to apply for Temporary Visitor Driver’s License.
 Please see Appendix G for detailed instructions.

-Can I apply for a U-Pass?
+Can I waive the U-Pass?

 Do I need health insurance?